dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 Manual -> Fully-Automated:

 1. Add a git build trigger to the Quay.io repository
-2. "Refresh" the tool on Dockstore
+2. Refresh the manual tool

 Fully-Automated -> Manual:

 1. Delete tool
-2. Create a new Manual tool (will have to recreate the Quay.io repository)
+2. Create a new manual tool (will have to recreate the Quay.io repository)

 .. note::